 It’s not only about the physical aspect but also a mental challenge.
 So, running a marathon is about how you are prepared.
-Preparation is fundamental and it’s absolutely a must knowing where you are now – your physical conditions before you start.
-Prepare The Big Challenge To Running A Successful Marathon Race by Trying answering questions like, do you have:
+Preparation is fundamental and it’s absolutely a must to know where you are now – your physical conditions before you start. when Preparing the challenge to running a successful marathon race you should try to answer questions like, do you have:

 - Past running experiences?